gvwilson/sensibleadventures/cloudherd/reboot.md

             *   No guarantee which one will be the next king, though as the older brother, he has the edge
             *   His tone makes it clear that he's not excited about the prospect
         *   they don't become friends, but the conversation makes Noxy uncomfortable about disliking him
+        *   Noxy: "Were the rangers here to rescue you?"
+        *   Thokmay: "No, that was just luck."
     *   Thokmay asks about Noxy's powers
         *   Noxy hedges: "I'm more sensitive than others --- it takes different people differently"
         *   Noxy changes subject by briskly saying that they need a plan